Study of the $\Omega_{ccc}\Omega_{ccc}$ and $\Omega_{bbb}\Omega_{bbb}$ dibaryons in QCD Sum Rules: Summary

 In this work, we study the fully heavy dibaryons $\Omega_{ccc}\Omega_{ccc}$ and $\Omega_{bbb}\Omega_{bbb}$ with $J^P=0^+$ and $2^+$ in the method of QCD sum rules.
 We compose a symmetric tensor dibaryon interpolating current in the molecular configuration, which can couple to both scalar and tensor states.
 We calculate the two-point correlation functions and spectral functions up to dimension four gluon condensate.
 We use the IDR method to compute the massive five-loop banana diagrams, by properly employing an approach that circumvents the complexity of GDR calculations to deal with the small-circle divergence problem in the gluon condensate term.

 The numerical analyses of all fully-heavy dibaryon systems provide stable mass sum rules to give reliable mass predictions.
-Our results show that the mass of scalar dibaryon is lower than the tensor one for both charm and bottom sectors.
-The scalar $\Omega_{ccc}\Omega_{ccc}$ dibaryon is predicted to be slightly above the $2\Omega_{ccc}$ mass threshold.
+Both in the $\overline{\text{MS}}$ and on-shell scheme, our results show that the mass of scalar dibaryon is lower than the tensor one for both charm and bottom sectors.
+In the $\overline{\text{MS}}$ scheme, the scalar $\Omega_{ccc}\Omega_{ccc}$ dibaryon is predicted to be slightly above the $2\Omega_{ccc}$ mass threshold.
 The masses of $\Omega_{bbb}\Omega_{bbb}$ dibaryons are much lower than $2\Omega_{bbb}$, suggesting the possible existence of bound state in the bottom system.
+However, the predicted masses in the on-shell scheme are much heavier for both the $\Omega_{ccc}\Omega_{ccc}$ and $\Omega_{bbb}\Omega_{bbb}$ states.

 \textit{\textbf{Acknowledgement.}} \textemdash \, Xu-Liang Chen and Jin-Peng Zhang thank Xiao-Hui Chen for valuable discussions.
 This work is supported by the National Natural Science Foundation of China under Grant No. 12575153.